Skip to content

 Log lines are formatted as f(x) = result, and connected with line-drawing to show the expression terms hierarchy.

-For the complete log data refer to JSON log.
+For the complete log data refer to the JSON log.

 Grammar